Experienced Cincinnati, Ohio Workers' Comp Attorney

 Workers' Compensation Benefits in Ohio

-If you have already tried to get workers’ compensation benefits on your own and haven’t been successful, Cincinnati workers’ compensation specialist Mark L. Newman can offer experienced advice and advocacy.
+If you have already tried to get workers’ compensation benefits on your own and haven’t been successful, Cincinnati workers’ compensation attorney Mark L. Newman can offer experienced advice and advocacy.
 He can help you pursue the benefits you need while you focus on recovering from your injury.

 Below, we’ll cover each benefit that is available under Ohio workers’ comp law: